PrudentPotato/ProcessPurge/README.md

 # ProcessPurge v0.9.1

 ![ProcessPurge Logo](logo.png)

-(I don't know how to get this logo working here yet)

 Do you have a bunch of background apps you usually want to load, but frequently want to terminate to free up system resources?
 ProcessPurge is a lightweight and powerful Windows utility designed to help you quickly terminate unnecessary applications and free up system resources.